manashmandal/arduino.electroscholars.com/README.md

-# Electrical Electronic Circuit Analysis and Arduino
+# Electrical and Electronic Circuit Analysis and Arduino

 All about circuits, electronics, programming and hardware engineering in one place.